tancaj/propper/README.md

 - `range_eq`
 - `regex`
 #### Custom predicates
-If you need a custom predicates, you can easily implement one yourself.
+If you need a custom predicate, you can easily implement one yourself.
 Predicates must be constexpr invocable objects that adhere two constraints:
 - statisfy the `std::predicate` [concept](https://en.cppreference.com/w/cpp/concepts/predicate) with the supported types
 - have a function named `get_error()` that returns a `constexpr std::string`